larsks/rhel-osp-upgrade-docs/upgrade-1.md

 1. Review newly installed configuration files.

-     The upgraded packages will have installed `.rpmnew` files appropriate to the Juno version of the service.
-In general, the Juno services will run using the configuration files from your Icehouse deployment, but you will want to review the `.rpmnew` files for any required changes.
+     The upgraded packages will have installed `.rpmnew` files appropriate to the Kilo version of the service.
+In general, the Kilo services will run using the configuration files from your Juno deployment, but you will want to review the `.rpmnew` files for any required changes.

      New versions of OpenStack services may deprecate certain